elasticdotventures/dotfiles/README.md

 # \__b00t__
 ------
-b00t is my "ultimate" framework-tooling for deploying a distributed-ai, polylingual voice-cli "format transformer" that can learn to perform a plurality of skills including design/control of robotics and learning to play video games, design and print 3d objects, manipulate video, write and deploy code to create "smart pipes" for various applications.
+b00t is my "ultimate" framework-tooling for deploying my  distributed (poly-cloud), poly-lingual, neuromorphic voice-cli ("b00t") that offers typing-optional "format transformer" that can learn to perform a plurality of skills including design+control of robotics and game, puzzles, design & print 3d objects, manipulate video, write and deploy code for create/control of "smart pipes" across various open-source apps, across a plurality of operating systems and architectures.

-Presently it compendium of time saving tools offering an interactive initalization (using fzf), menu system for the smart pipes and installation scripts for the rest.
+Presently it is compendium of time saving tools offering an interactive initalization (using fzf), menu system for the smart pipes and installation scripts for the rest.

-Sharing with friends, looking for feedback, alpha testers & contributors.
+Sharing with contributors, advisors, feedback, & testers (soon).
 Comments, issues, PR's welcome.
-Please 🍴🍰🤩.
+Please 🍴🍰🤩

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)